 Canada has just formed its first national association under the name 'Croquet Canada'.
 A Board of Directors has been appointed and the organisation has been officially functioning since May, 1987.
 We have just produced our first issue of 'The Mallet' which we plan to publish quarterly -Fall, Winter, Spring, Summer.

-The Board is comprised of people from Ontario at the moment, but we fully expect that this will change as we invite others from across the country to participate in this national association We are interested in the concept of a world organisation and our firm intention is to challenge the US and Britain to Test matches in the year ahead as we believe we field a useful team of players at the international level.
+The Board is comprised of people from Ontario at the moment, but we fully expect that this will change as we invite others from across the country to participate in this national association

+We are interested in the concept of a world organisation and our firm intention is to challenge the US and Britain to Test matches in the year ahead as we believe we field a useful team of players at the international level.
 Our organisation supports both Association rules and US rules a typical Canadian compromise.
+William B. Prentice, Executive Director, Croquet

+Croquet Clothing

+Dear Sir,

+Canada.

-William B. Prentice, Executive Director, Croquet Croquet Clothing Dear Sir, When are croquet players going to start to take a pride in their appearance?
+When are croquet players going to start to take a pride in their appearance?
 Go to watch a bowls/tennis/cricket match and you will find the players properly dressed for their sport.
 Sadly it seems that for croquet tournaments and matches any old gear will do.

 I am not referring to the 'predominantly white' requirement (this summer some players only qualified for this by virtue of their white arms and legs) but to general clothing or lack of it.
-Please could players eschew too the lady because he was not a tight/too revealing shorts?
-Must players (so far male only) bare There is one power of the their torsos at the first sight of any Umpire, namely deciding whether a ball hits another ball, which perhaps ought to be confined to Referees.
-An angled shot at a ball slightly protruding from the hoop and on or near the wire can be an extremely difficult decision to make, whereas the other duties of an Umpire can be done by any competent and experienced player.
-Andrew Bennet, Blackburn.
+Please could players eschew too tight/too revealing shorts?
+Must players (so far male only) bare their torsos at the first sight of any sun?
+And any club that values its lawns must surely bar the practice of barefoot play - every groundsman knows that a shod foot distributes weight more evenly, whereas the naked foot puts uneven pressure on the turf.

-Call for Croquet Artists Dear Sir, We are keen to encourage young talented artists to paint croquet scenes by featuring their work in this Gallery and by holding special exhibitions to which we would like to invite selected guests who would be interested in acquiring works of art in this field.
-If any of your members are interested, please could they contact me direct for further details and future invitations.
-Mrs M.A.E.L.
-Wingfield, The Wingfield Sporting Gallery, 55 Old Town, Clapham, London, SW4 0JQ.
-Tel: 01-622-6301.

-sun?
-And any club that values its

-lawns must surely bar the

-practice of barefoot play - every

-groundsman knows that a shod

-foot distributes weight more

-evenly, whereas the naked foot

-puts uneven pressure on the turf.

-image of croquet we could begin

-by making it look more

-attractive.
-A little window

-dressing never does any harm,

-even if it does not improve the

-actual standard of play.
+If we want to improve the image of croquet we could begin by making it look more attractive.
+A little window dressing never does any harm, even if it does not improve the actual standard of play.